MPShah3004/SamavaAutomation/README.md

-# Lieferando Automation Assessment
+# Samava Automation Assessment

 **Scenario**
-1. Search with address string and address code, should show list of restaurant options
+1. Search for various loan options
-2. Search with invalid strings (blank or junk data), should not show any options
+2. Login with invalid credentials

 Search functionality based on address or post code, the whole automation drafted in cucumber-jvm using Page Object Model.